 In its ruling, the Illinois Supreme Court officially adopted the Restatement (Second) of Torts definition which provides that: “One who intentionally intrudes, physically or otherwise, upon the solitude or seclusion of another or his private affairs or concerns, is subject to liability to the other for invasion of his privacy, if the intrusion would be highly offensive to a reasonable person.”

-The trial lawyers at DeBlasio Law Group are experienced litigation attorneys committed to fighting for the rights of its clients.
+The trial lawyers at DeBlasio Law Group are experienced litigation attorneys committed to fighting for the rights of our clients.
 To speak with one of our attorneys, call us at (630) 560-1123 or visit our website at www.DGLLC.net/contact.